jvmvik/mod-mongo-persistor/README.md

         "matcher": {
             "item": "cheese"
         }
+        "sort": {
+            "date": 1
         }
+    }

 This would return all orders where the `item` field has the value `cheese`.
+The result is order by date.

 When the find complete successfully, a reply message is sent back to the sender with the following data: